Your trip includes

 (Tour Day: 8.2 miles | 13.1 kilometers | 19,200 steps)

-This morning you will awaken in the beautiful city of Santiago de Compostela!
-Formed by Galician granite, the Cathedral is one of the finest architectural examples in Europe as it encompasses Romanesque, Gothic and Baroque styles.
-Additionally, the Cathedral contains numerous and valuable pieces of art that truly captivate the eye.
-Upon entering the Cathedral, the tradition will lead as you will hug the dazzling statue of St. James.
-Following this intimate embrace, you will descend into the crypt where the Patron Saint of Pilgrims’ relics is kept.
-Following your visit, you will enjoy free time for lunch on own before your sightseeing tour of the city.
-Some stops on your tour include the Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
-Your evening will be free to spend at your leisure until a final dinner with your group.
-You will spend a final overnight in Santiago de Compostela.
+This morning, you will awaken in the beautiful city of Santiago de Compostela!
+Formed by Galician granite, the Cathedral is one of the finest architectural examples in Europe as it encompasses Romanesque, Gothic, and Baroque styles.
+Additionally, the Cathedral contains numerous valuable pieces of art that truly captivate the eye.
+Upon entering the Cathedral, pilgrims traditionally hug the statue of St. James inside.
+You will then have the opportunity to descend into the crypt, which houses the tomb of St. James the Apostle.
+Following your visit, you will enjoy free time for lunch on your own before your sightseeing tour of the city.
+Some stops on your tour include Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
+Your evening will be free to spend at your leisure until dinner and a restful overnight.

-This morning In the afternoon, enjoy a panoramic tour of Lisbon, which will include St. Jerome’s Monastery, built to give thanks to the Virgin Mary.
-We will drive by the Belem Tower and many landmarks, like; the 25th of April Bridge, the Basilica of the Star, and the Marquee of Pombal Square.
+This morning, enjoy a panoramic tour of Lisbon, which will include St. Jerome’s Monastery, built to give thanks to the Virgin Mary.
+We will drive by the Belem Tower and many landmarks including the 25th of April Bridge, the Basilica of the Star, and the Marquee of Pombal Square.
 Our last stop will be St. Anthony’s Church.
-The patron saint of lost things is best known as St. Anthony of Padua (Italy), but he was born and baptized here in Lisbon, Portugal.
+The patron saint of lost things is best known as St. Anthony of Padua in Italy, but he was born and baptized here in Lisbon, Portugal.
 The Church where we will celebrate Mass was built upon the site of St. Anthony’s birth.
-Welcome dinner and overnight in Lisbon.
+Enjoy dinner and an overnight in Lisbon.

 Day 12: Lisbon - Santarem - Fatima

 Today, we will head to Fatima.
-On the way, we will stop at St. Stephens Church in the town of Santarem to celebrate Mass and venerate the 13th century Eucharistic Miracle.
-Continue to Fatima – this hamlet of Aljustrel, is the birthplace and home of the three shepherd children.
+On the way, we will stop at St. Stephen’s Church in the town of Santarem to celebrate Mass and venerate a Eucharistic Miracle from the 13th century.
+Continue to Fatima.
+This hamlet of Aljustrel is the birthplace and home of the three shepherd children who witnessed apparitions of Our Lady.
 Dinner and overnight in Fatima.

 Day 13: Fatima